-Like the Galapagos tortoise, the polar bear and New Zealand’s own kakapo (a peculiar ground-dwelling night parrot), the phone booth has sadly become an endangered species.
+Like the Galapagos tortoise, the polar bear and New Zealand’s own kakapo (a peculiar ground-dwelling night parrot), the phone booth is rapidly becoming an endangered species.

 Once a ubiquitous feature of our urban landscapes and a lifeline in times of need, phone booths have been rendered all but obsolete by the relentless march of the mobile phone.
 There are now few places left on our planet free of the blight of cellphone towers and too-loud conversations on public transport.

-Click on the thumbnails below to view a selection of phone booths from Albania to Vanuatu.
+Click on the previews below to view a selection of phone booths from Albania to Vanuatu.